AGLDWG/reg-role/html/registry-manager.md

 ## {{ page.title }}

-A registry manager is a person or an organization responsible for the day-to-day management of a _registry_.
+A Registry Ranager is a person or an organization responsible for the day-to-day management of a _Registry_.